vatpac-technology/sops/docs/events/worldflight/Aerodromes/sydneyarr.md

     **SY ADC**: "JST554, vacate via B9 to the right, runway 34L, cleared to land"

 ### Runway Efficiency
 The success of the event will be decided by ADC's ability to minimise runway occupancy and maximise runway efficiency.
-Where necessary, instruct landing aircraft to 'vacate without delay'.
+Where necessary, instruct landing aircraft to '*vacate without delay*'.

 While runway crossings will be minimised, should a crossing be required, instruct a landing aircraft to report when they are assured of taking the assigned rapid exit.
 Once that assurance has been received, instruct SMC to cross the applicable aircraft (provided they are further upwind than the assured runway exit).